mvelusce/pi-habits-tracker/docs/QUICK_START.md

 ## 🚢 Using Pre-built Docker Images

-The easiest way to deploy Habits Tracker is using pre-built Docker images from GitHub Container Registry.
+The easiest way to deploy Wellness Log is using pre-built Docker images from GitHub Container Registry.

 ### One-Line Install